 Then count the dealer’s hidden card and his other drawn cards.
 As the dealer reveals his hidden cards, you have to be very fast and count their value.
 But this should not be anything hard for a more experienced computer.
 Practice counting on your favourite game, but try other variants too – it’s quite possible that you will not be able to play your game due to a full table, wrong rules, etc.

 It is very important to mention the rules!
 Never play under bad conditions.
-If the only game your casino offers is six deck, a game with two fewer decks, save your money and go elsewhere.
+If the only game your casino offers is six decks, a game with two fewer decks, save your money and go elsewhere.
 You will surely find much better conditions.
-But you can also encounter a lot of worse games, such as a double deck game with a removed deck and a quarter.
+But you can also encounter a lot of worse games, such as a double-deck game with a removed deck and a quarter.

 How rules change the house edge